Professor of Computer Science

 R. Miner School of Computer and Information Sciences

 Lowell, MA 01854

-My current research interests include modeling of big data and its applications, large-scale network dynamics, cloud computing and search over encryption, optimization algorithms, network security, and wireless networks.
-I am particularly interested in algorithmic problems and mathematical modeling arising from practical applications, including wireless sensor networks, computational medicine, networking, and online social networks.
+My current research interests include text mining, document engineering, data modeling and its applications, optimization algorithms.
+My previous interests included large-scale network dynamics, cloud computing and search over encryption, network security, wireless networks, and computational complexity theory.
+I am particularly interested in algorithmic problems and mathematical modeling arising from practical applications, including data analysis and applications, intelligent text automation, wireless sensor networks, computational medicine, networking, and online social networks.
 I studied computational complexity theory from late 1980's to early 2000's, including structural complexity, average-case complexity, and average NP-completeness.

 The Path to Greatness -- by Bill Hybels